priyarica/finalproject/README.md

-# Welcome to Red-Oscar POS Inventory Management System!
+# Welcome to Red-Oscar POS Management System!
 The “Red Oscar POS Management System” is a comprehensive solution designed to streamline inventory tracking and management for Red Oscar Japanese-Filipino Food House.
 This system provides real-time visibility into stock levels, automates ordering processes, and helps minimize waste, ultimately improving efficiency and profitability.

 ## What Red-Oscar Can Do For You